ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 	ansible-playbook -i inventory.yml install_receptor.yml

-Wait a few minutes for the periodic climber task to do a health check against the new instance.
+Wait a few minutes for the periodic ascender task to do a health check against the new instance.
 You may run a health check by selecting the node and clicking the **Run health check** button from its Details page at any time.
 Once the instances endpoint or page reports a "Ready" status for the instance, jobs are now ready to run on this machine!

 9. To view other instances within the same topology or associate peers, click the **Peers** tab.